rtmigo/dmk_py/README.md

 ---

 `codn` encrypts data entries.
-Entries can be added, updated and removed.
+Entries can be added, updated, and removed.
 Entries are files or strings.

-The vault does not have a master password.
 Each entry is independent and opens with a unique **codename**.

+Knowing one codename reveals nothing about other entries.
+Neither the user nor the utility has that information.
+It's tightly encrypted.

-By design, `codn` reveals a very little information about the vault.
-It obfuscates the vault with random data making the number and size of entries unclear.
+By design, `codn` reveals very little besides the particular entry.
+There is no table of contents and no master decryption keys.
+Even number and size of entries are obfuscated.

 # Install